Matt Olson Player Props: Braves vs. Pirates

-The Atlanta Braves, including Matt Olson (.477 on-base percentage in past 10 games, 106 points above season-long percentage), take on starter Mitch Keller and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+The Atlanta Braves, including Matt Olson (.382 batting average in his past 10 games), take on starting pitcher Quinn Priester and the Pittsburgh Pirates at PNC Park, Wednesday at 7:05 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with two RBI) against the Pirates.
+In his most recent appearance, he went 1-for-3 with an RBI against the Pirates.

 Matt Olson Game Info & Props vs. the Pirates